MonoGame/docs.monogame.github.io/articles/getting_to_know/howto/graphics/HowTo_Draw_3D_Primitives.md

             0,
             1.0f, 1000.0f);

+        // Calculate the center of the visible screen using the ViewPort.
         Vector2 screenCenter = new Vector2(GraphicsDevice.Viewport.Width / 2, GraphicsDevice.Viewport.Height / 2);
-        var primitiveCenter = new Vector2((points / 2 - 1) * lineLength / 2, lineLength / 2);
+        // Calculate the center of the primitives to be drawn. var primitiveCenter = new Vector2((points / 2 - 1) * lineLength / 2, lineLength / 2);
-        translationMatrix = Matrix.CreateTranslation(screenCenter.X - primitiveCenter.X, screenCenter.Y - primitiveCenter.Y, 0);
+        // Create a translation matrix to position the drawn primitives in the center of the screen and the center of the primitives. translationMatrix = Matrix.CreateTranslation(screenCenter.X - primitiveCenter.X, screenCenter.Y - primitiveCenter.Y, 0);

        base.Initialize();